OneMoreRep24x7/notification-service/README.md

 # Notification Service
-This is a service of managing all the notifications in the application
+This is a service for managing all the notifications in the application